-Attach the housing connector of a SafeWaze selfretracting device to the cable of the Mobile SAFELINK Horizontal Lifeline System.
-The opposing end is connected to the primary fixed back D-ring of the fullbody harness.
+Attach the housing connector of the self-retracting device to the cable of the Mobile SafeLink Horizontal Lifeline System.
+The opposing end is connected to the Dorsal D-ring of the full-body harness.

-NEVER ATTACH AN ADDITIONAL ENERGY-ABSORBING LANYARD OR SELF-RETRACTING DEVICE TO LENGTHEN THE LIFELINE.
+NEVER ATTACH AN ADDITIONAL ENERGY-ABSORBING LANYARD OR SELF-RETRACTING LIFELINE TO LENGTHEN THE LIFELINE.